Guide to Keycap Types: Materials, Profiles, and More

 ABS and PBT Keycaps

-PBT Keycaps: PBT keycaps are highly durable and resistant to wear, providing a longer lifespan compared to ABS keycaps.
+PBT Keycaps: Less common but usually have higher quality, resistant to wear, providing a longer lifespan compared to ABS keycaps.
 This can reduce the need for replacements and returns.
 Besides, PBT keycaps often have a textured surface that provides a comfortable and grippy typing experience, enhancing user satisfaction.

 Criteria